Join a Program

 • Locations: United States, Mexico

-• Time Frame: Two and a half hours per week over eight–12 weeks; February–May
+• Time Frame: One to one and a half hours/week over eight to 12 weeks; February–May

 • Participant Age Group: Elementary School/Grades 4-6, High School/Grades 11-12